berkasin01/hands_on_ml/README.md

 Extended to multiclass via Softmax Regression (multinomial logistic regression) using softmax function and cross-entropy

 ## Chapter 5 - SVM
+my pc is not fucking working and Im sorry to myself

 ## Chapter 6 - Decision Trees